 Both Food Technology and Textiles offer after school clubs for pupils of all ages.
 Year 8 and 9 Food pupils enter national competitions such as Future Chef.
 The Resistant Materials workshop is available after school and at lunchtime to work on project work.
 There is also a Year 7 and 8 Resistant Materials Club.
 At lunchtimes a Young Designers Club offers Year 7, 8 and 9 pupils the opportunity to work on projects and the department also offers a High Tech Club.
 Robotics is highly successful and runs after school on a Tuesday.
 Pupils compete with success in either the VEX IQ challenge or the FTC challenge.
-Pupils participate in schemes such as Arkwright Scholarship for year 11 and the Toyota Challenge and the school is a regional hub for the Jaguar Primary Schools Challenge.
+Pupils participate in schemes such as Arkwright Scholarship for Year 11 and the Toyota Challenge.